The Foundations of Agency

 No more life hacks.
-Not another framework.
 Not another shortcut.
-This is a workshop to help you build the muscles of agency.
+This is a workshop to help you build real agency.

 Six weeks.
 Fifteen ideas.
-Real risks that usher in real change.
+Weekly challenges that usher in real change.

 Foundations of Agency is a 100% virtual workshop that utilizes a cohort-based model: you will work with other talented and emerging leaders across industries and disciplines, learning from one another as you move through the core curriculum.

-You will learn 15 key concepts and build three habits of agency:
+You will learn 15 key concepts and build three habits:

-See the forces at work in the world, and in your own life—and design a life, or your products and work, to help others see the forces affecting them, too.
+See the forces at work in the world and in your own life.

-Act in ways that honor your values and preserve your integrity without falling victim to audience-capture and the convenience of lies.
+Act in ways that honor your values without falling victim to unhealthy group dynamics.

 A deep dive into the nature of change and the process of transformation.